lijiang825/Predict_the_next_word_app/README.md

 ## ui.R and server.R
 ui.R and server.R together make a simple online app that takes a phrase/sentence and outputs three possible next words.
 The app can be found at https://lijiangds.shinyapps.io/nextword3options/
+A published short presentation of this can be found on Rpubs: https://rpubs.com/missingboy/302036